Los Angeles pass and card

 The All-Inclusive Pass (basic) includes all the major attractions in Los Angeles, there are about 40.

-While the Los Angeles All-Inclusive Pass Plus includes all the attractions in the Basic Pass, plus the following 3 premium attractions:
+While the All-Inclusive Pass Plus includes all the attractions of the Basic Pass, plus the following 3 premium attractions:

 - Universal Studios Hollywood